Differentiable solver for time-dependent deformation problems with contact: Objective derivatives

-\paragraph{Upper bound for volume} This is a constraint on the volume, most relevant in shape optimization, defined in penalty form: where $V$ corresponds to the volume of shape $\Omega_\prms$ ($\int_{\Omega_\prms} \, dx$), $V_t$ to the target volume and $\varphi(z)$ is a function that penalizes quadratically values above our target, as follows:
+\paragraph{Upper bound for volume} A constraint on the volume of the optimized object in penalty form is where $V$ corresponds to ($\int_{\Omega_\prms} \, dx$), the volume of shape $\Omega_\prms$, $V_t$ to the target volume, and $\varphi(z)$ is a quadratic penalty function equal to $z^2$ for positive $z$ and zero for negative $z$.
+This functional reduces to the general objective~\eqref{eq:objective-solution}, with $\nabla_1 j = \nabla_2 j = 0$, since $j(u,x) = 1$.